-Meet The Credit Card Obsessives Who Travel The World On Points
+How One Man Used Miles To Fulfill His Dream To Visit Every Country Before Turning 40

 For example, instead of buying a $2,000 couch, they settled on a $3,000 couch, mostly because of the excitement over getting more cash back from their purchase.

-"The idea that I was going to get cash back, made using the card easier," he said.
+"The idea that I was going to get cash back made using the card easier," Malone said.

-When they got their year-end statemaent, they found that they'd charged more than $40,000 on their Costco card.
+When they got their year-end statement, the couple found that they'd charged more than $40,000 on their Costco card.
 And for all that, they got about $600 back.

 "It was painful, I mean, to be honest, it was sickening," Malone said.
 "We were like: This has to change."